FNZ (UK) Ltd Governance

 - The development and implementation of risk policies and procedures.

 The governance process in place ensures that appropriate risks and/or events are identified and escalated in a timely fashion.
 Where a risk is deemed to pose a significant threat to FNZ’s clients or strategic objectives, it will be escalated to the FNZ Board.
 The Board then delegates certain activities to the Board Risk & Compliance Committee (“BRCC”), which reports back in respect of these activities.

 FNZ makes a number of regulatory disclosures including Pillar 3 and remuneration.
-Both these disclosures are available on request and include further information on the processes that govern how FNZ identifies, manages, and mitigates risk.
+The remuneration disclosure document is available on request and includes further information on the processes that govern how FNZ identifies, manages, and mitigates risk.